Santroller/Santroller/wiring_guides/leds4.md

 ## Programming

 1. Click on the output you wish to configure LEDs for, and then click on the channel next to `Selected LEDs on MPR121`

+## LED inactivity
+You can turn on the `Turn on LEDs after inactivity` setting to have the leds turn completly off after a timer.
+This is useful if you have leds on `always on` mode, but wish to have your guitar power its LEDs off after it is unused for a given amount of time.